Trails in Ithaca, New York: Black Diamond Trail

 The Black Diamond trail is the keystone of a major trail system in the Ithaca area, and has been planned since the 1970s.
 The section of trail from Cass Park to Taughannock Falls State Park opened in the fall of 2016.
 This section is now (since 1999) owned by the New York State Parks Department.

 The main trail segment is the former Lehigh Valley Railroad passenger line from Ithaca to Auburn, New York, popularly known as the "Route of the Black Diamond" from the name of the Lehigh Valley's premier passenger train, which last ran on February 4, 1959.
 This line stretches along the western shore of Cayuga Lake from Cass Park to Taughannock Falls State Park and Trumansburg, New York, steadily rising from lake level to 840 ft above sea level at the bridge across Taughannock Creek.

-South of Cass Park, the about 2 mi of the planned route follows the Cayuga Flood Control Channel along Route 13a, and then crosses the flood control channel (via a yet to be built bridge) directly opposite Cecil Malone Drive at Cherry Street, providing access to the Cherry Street Industrial Park, the city's Southwest district, and eventually to the new housing development planned there.
+South of Cass Park, the about 2 mi of the planned route follows the Cayuga Flood Control Channel along Route 13a, and then crosses the flood control channel via recently-built bridge directly opposite Cecil Malone Drive at Cherry Street, providing access to the Cherry Street Industrial Park, the city's Southwest district, and a housing development.
 From there, it follows the DL&W right of way built in 1849 as part of the Cayuga & Susquehanna railroad, crossing over the fish ladder and eventually goes underneath the Route 13 bridge near the Town/City of Ithaca line, and then proceeds parallel to its south side, terminating in Robert H. Treman State Park.
 This urban section of the trail is estimated to cost $5 million, mostly for the construction of three new bridges: the bridge connecting to Cecil Malone Drive, one near the fish ladder and a third bridge crossing over the Cayuga Inlet near the trail branch connecting to Buttermilk Falls.

-This last connecting trail is planned to branch near the City / Town of Ithaca line to connect to the (planned) Gateway Trail, through Buttermilk Falls State Park and towards South Hill Recreation way.
+This last connecting trail is planned to branch near the City / Town of Ithaca line to connect to the (planned) Gateway Trail, past the edge of Buttermilk Falls State Park and towards South Hill Recreation way.
 A pedestrian/bicycle bridge already stretches over Route 13 near Buttermilk Falls to provide access to the planned Gateway trail.
-This "bridge to nowhere" was built before any rights to the abandoned DL&W were secured, and at the time was widely criticized as a spectacularly-visible example of a "pork barrel" waste of tax money, as the trail it connects to will not be usable for several years, if ever.
+This "bridge to nowhere" was built before any rights to the abandoned DL&W were secured, and at the time was widely criticized as a spectacularly visible example of a "pork barrel" waste of tax money, as the trail it connects was not built until much later.
+It is now part of the completed section of the Gateway Trail.

 Much more information, including the master plans, are available online at the NY State Parks website.